 If the child is going to move to Sweden at the same time as his or her parent

 If a child and a parent who do not have a residence permit will be moving to Sweden at the same time, the parent can apply for the child as part of their own application.

 In order for the Swedish Migration Agency to be able to process the child’s residence permit application, the application must be submitted by an adult.
 This can be a parent or another adult.
 If an adult other than the child's parent is applying on behalf of the child, the person submitting the application must show that they have the right to represent the child in the child’s country of origin.

 Residence permit requirements

-When you submit an online application for the child the parent in Sweden needs to be registered with the Swedish Tax Office and have a Swedish personal identity number.
+To submit an online application, you must be registered as a resident with the Swedish Tax Office and have a Swedish personal identity number.

 The following has to be included with your child’s application